clodoN1109/turing-universal-machines/README.md

 ### The Project

   This programming essay is based on Alan Turing's 1936 essay "On Computable Numbers, with an Application to the Entscheidungsproblem" and consistis in a simulation of his conceptual universal machine.
-Simulating the machine might help experimenting feeding the machine with varied and complex set of configurations.
+Simulating the machine might help experimenting feeding the machine with varied and complex sets of configurations.

   Link to the essay: https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf